Orlando Criminal Expungement Lawyer | The Wiseman Law Firm

 What Expungement and Sealing Can Do for You

 Successfully expunging or sealing your record can open doors that a criminal record keeps closed.
-Many clients come to us after struggling with background checks that are affecting their careers, housing applications, or professional licenses.
-Once your record is cleared, you may be able to legally deny that the arrest or charge ever occurred in most situations.
+Many clients come to us after struggling with a background check that is affecting their careers, housing applications, or professional licenses.
+Once your record is cleared, you may be able to lawfully deny that the arrest or criminal charges ever occurred in most situations.

 Common benefits include:

-• Removing your arrest from public background checks
+- Removing your arrest and criminal charges from public background checks

-• Allowing you to answer “no” to questions about prior arrests in most circumstances
+- Allowing you to lawfully deny and answer “no” to questions about prior arrests or criminal charges in most circumstances

-• Protecting your reputation with employers, schools, and landlords
+- Protecting your reputation with future employers, credit card companies, schools, and landlords by keeping your record off public record

 A sentence follows to close out this section: These benefits are not guaranteed in every situation, but for eligible clients, expungement and sealing represent one of the most effective ways to move forward after an arrest.